CIBC-Internal/python/Doc/library/select.rst

    implement :meth:`!fileno`, so they can also be used as the argument.

    *eventmask* is an optional bitmask describing the type of events you want to check for.
-The constants are the same that with :c:func:`poll` object.
+The constants are the same that with :c:func:`!poll` object.
 The default value is a combination of the constants :const:`POLLIN`, :const:`POLLPRI`, and :const:`POLLOUT`.

    .. warning::

       Registering a file descriptor that's already registered is not an error, but the result is undefined.
-The appropiate action is to unregister or modify it first.
-This is an important difference compared with :c:func:`poll`.
+The appropriate action is to unregister or modify it first.
+This is an important difference compared with :c:func:`!poll`.

 .. method:: devpoll.modify(fd[, eventmask])